Modern Slavery Statement

 These policies are available to all employees via our intranet site.
-The policies are managed by relevant department heads, and our risk management framework and reporting processes support the escalation of policy issues and management where identified in our business.
+The policies are managed by relevant department heads and our risk management framework.
+Our reporting processes support the escalation of policy issues and management where identified in our business.

 Tackling modern slavery – our people